camunda-community-hub/camunda-8-helm-profiles/README.md

 For a variety of reasons, it's often convenient (and sometimes required) to access services via dns names rather than IP addresses.

-Provisioning a custom domain name can be time consuming and complicated, especially for demonstrations or prototypes.
+Provisioning a custom domain name can be time-consuming and complicated, especially for demonstrations or prototypes.

 Here's a technique using a public service called [nip.io](https://nip.io) that might be useful. [nip.io](https://nip.io) makes it possible to quickly and easily translate ip addresses into domain names.